frcdesign/FRCDesign.org/docs/learning-course/stage2/2A-drivebaseFullDetail.md

 </div>
 </div>

 It is recommended to use the Simplified electronics models to improve assembly performance.
-You can read more about simplified models on the [Assembly Best Practices Page](/best-practices/assembly-setup/).
+You can read more about simplified models on the [Assembly Best Practices Page](/best-practices/assembly-setup/ "Assembly Best Practices Page"){:target="_blank"}.
 Simplified swerve module models can also be used to reduce lag.

 Every robot is also required to have a Robot Signal Light (RSL).
 An easy location to mount the RSL is on the side of the drive frame.
 Typically, only one RSL is required and needs to be “easily visible while standing 3 ft. (~ 100 cm) away from at least one side of the ROBOT”.
 Be sure to check the latest game manual rules for the most up to date RSL mounting rules.

 <center><img src="\img\learning-course\stage2-drivebase\elec\RSL.webp" style="width:80%"></center>
 <center><figcaption>RSL mount constructed out of 1/8" thick polycarbonate plate.
 The mounting hole for the RSL is 1” in diameter.
 The RSL model can be found in the MKCad App.</figcaption></center>

 Each robot is also required to have a radio.
-The radio should be mounted on the robot following Vivid Hosting's [radio mounting guidelines](https://frc-radio.vivid-hosting.net/getting-started/usage/mounting-your-radio).
+The radio should be mounted on the robot following Vivid Hosting's [radio mounting guidelines](https://frc-radio.vivid-hosting.net/getting-started/usage/mounting-your-radio "Vivid Hosting Radio Mounting Guidelines"){:target="_blank"}.

 ## Bellypan Pocketing

 Some teams may choose to pocket their bellypan to reduce weight and make wiring easier.
 A pocketed bellypan can save around 3-4 lbs.
-However, this will add significant machining time if you are manufacturing the bellypan yourself or increase cost if you are purchasing the bellypan from a fabrication service (eg: [Fabworks](https://fabworks.com/)).
+However, this will add significant machining time if you are manufacturing the bellypan yourself or increase cost if you are purchasing the bellypan from a fabrication service (eg: [Fabworks](https://fabworks.com/ "Fabworks Sheet Metal Services"){:target="_blank"}).
 You should carefully consider the tradeoffs with your team.

-If you choose to pocket your bellypan, you can utilize the `Vent`, `Lighten`, or `Part Lighten` Featurescripts to pocket the bellypan.
+If you choose to pocket your bellypan, you can utilize the `Vent`, `Lighten`, or `Part Lighten` [Featurescripts](../../../resources/featurescripts/ "Featurescripts Page"){:target="_blank"} to pocket the bellypan.
 While the workflow may slightly vary between each Featurescript, the general idea is the same.
 A diamond pattern is recommended for strength and ease of modeling.

 <center>**Sample Bellypan Pocketing Slides**</center>
 <!-- Slideshow container -->